-Here are a few of my favorite design resources to keep you inspired, grow your textile design business and promote your print and pattern work.
-Please note that some of these resources are affiliate partners which I stand behind, love, adore, cherish and recommend.
+Here are a few of my favorite design resources to keep you inspired, grow your pattern design or textile design business and promote your pattern design work.
+Please note that some of these resources are affiliate partners which I stand behind, love, adore and recommend.

 A Field Guide to Fabric Design– One of the best books out there if you are interested in learning more about the textile design industry.
 FYI: This book is heavily geared towards the quilting industry.

 WordPress– Interested in starting a blog or building a portfolio site?
 I have been using WordPress for years and love how much control it gives you.
 That being said, it does take some level of tech savviness and can be frustrating at times!
 If you prefer an easier option try Squarespace, Wix or Shopify.

 ScreenFlow 3– This is the tool that I use to capture and record my computer screen.
 If you are interested in creating tutorials or other videos, this is a key design resource.

 Mailchimp– Mailchimp is a free tool for building your email list and sending newsletters, which should be on every freelance designer’s to-do list.
 I currently use Drip, but really recommend Mailchimp when you are first getting started.

 Upwork- Running an online business is not easy and you can’t do everything yourself!
 I use editor Jill McKellan for some blog posts and tutorial projects and her service saves me a tremendous amount of time.
 I have also used freelancers for survey development and other projects.

 At Pattern Observer we strive to help you grow your textile design business through our informative articles, interviews, tutorials, workshops and our private design community, The Textile Design Lab.